kahunacohen/real-world-fp/README.md

 * easy to reason about
 * easy to test
-* faciliate function composition (as explained farther below)
+* faciliate function composition (as explained later)

-Of course, any useful program performs side-effects, so we can't avoid them.
-But we can isolate side effects and mark them clearly as such.
+Of course, most useful programs perform side-effects.
+They need to reach out into the world and affect it, so we can't avoid them.
+But we can isolate side effects and clearly flag them.

 ### Immutability

 ### Function Composition

 The third most important principle of fp is function composition.
 This is best explained by the Unix toolset, which is a collection of small, focused programs that can be piped together.
 Each program takes from `stdin` and outputs to `stdout`.
-The programs don't care about where they get their input and where they dump their output.
+Unix programs don't care about where they get their input from and where they dump their output.

-The power and flexibility comes when we combine these programs together.
+The power and flexibility of this paradigm comes when we combine these small programs together.
 For example, to get the first name in alphebetical order of a list of unordered names in a file:

 names.txt:
 ```